MushroomObserver/developer-startup/DEVELOPER-WORKFLOW.md

 - Add your personal [Github][] repository as a remote repository <br>
   `git remote add personal git@github.com:<YourGitUserName>/mushroom-observer.git`

-Note: the final two steps are not required if you provided the URL to your fork when you ran the `mo-dev` command during the VM setup process.
-This will impact your ability to sync your fork with the Offical MO Repo via command git commands.
-If you plan on using Github for keeping your fork in sync, this should not be an issue.

 ## The Development Cycle ##
 ### Sync with the Official MO Repo ###
 Synchronize your local machine, the VM, and your personal [Github][] to the [Official MO Repo][].
 Use a [Git GUI][] or on your local machine: